-If there's one thing we've learned over the last half-decade, it's that companies obsess over picking the right analytics and growth tools.
+If there's one thing we've learned over the last half-decade, it's that companies obsess over building their tech stack and picking the right analytics and growth tools.
 Should we use Amplitude or Mixpanel?
 Should we use Redshift or BigQuery?
 All tool categories will have hundreds of players whose feature sets will allow you to accomplish 95% of your use cases with ease.

 We've now seen 15,000+ stack evolutions over 6+ years and we've learned one thing.
 It's not about picking the perfect tool.
 It's ALL about being in a position to quickly adapt your stack to changing business needs and the ever-changing martech ecosystem.

 Over the next few months, we’re bringing you a series of real-life stories from those who have seen their stacks evolve in extraordinary ways.
 You’ll get a behind the scenes look into the growth of companies like Datadog, Pagerduty, and Gusto, as they share the how and why behind some of their key technology decisions.